Schlaefer/Saito/README.md

 ## What is it?

 Saito is a web-forum with [conversation threading][ConversationThreading].

-It is different from the majority of other solutions as it puts the emphasis on performance and presenting conversations in a classic tree style threaded view.
+It is different from the majority of other forums as it puts the emphasis on performance and presenting conversations in a classic tree-style threaded view.

-It is optimized to to serve long existing, small- to mid-sized communities with posting numbers reaching into the 1+ million.
-It displays hundreds of individual postings on a single page request while running on a inexpensive, shared hosting account.
+A lot of optimization went into serving long existing, small- to mid-sized communities with moderate traffic but hundreds of thousands of existing postings.
+It is able to displays hundreds of individual postings on a single page while running on a inexpensive, shared hosting account.

 [Test it here][SaitoSupport] (login: test/test).